Kav-K/GPTDiscord/README.md

 ### Search Commands

-`/search query:<prompt> scope:<number of sites to visit> nodes:<how deep gpt should think>` - Search the internet with GPT assistance!
+`/internet search:<prompt> scope:<number of sites to visit> nodes:<how deep gpt should think>` - Search the internet with GPT assistance!

 - The `scope` defines how many top level websites to visit during the search, capped at 6
 - `nodes` defines how many nodes inside the built index after webpage retrieval to use.
 - Increasing the scope or the nodes will make the requests take longer and will be more expensive, but will usually be more accurate.

+`/internet chat search_scope:<number> use_gpt:<True/False>` - Start an internet-connected chat with GPT, connected to Google and Wolfram.

 ### Custom Indexes Commands

 This bot supports per-user custom indexes.
 This means that users can upload files of their choosing, such as PDFs and ask GPT to answer questions based on those files.